Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

-What is Decimal and Why Do We Use It?
+What Is Decimal and Why Do We Use It?

-What is Binary and How Does it Work?
+What Is Binary and How Does It Work?

-The binary system used by computers is based on 2 symbols; 0 and 1.
-So you count 0, 1, there is no symbol for 2, so 2 is represented by 10 or "one 2 and no units".
+....but there's no numeral for 2.
+So 2 is represented by 10 or "one 2 and no units".
 In the same way that there is a units, tens, hundreds, thousands place in the decimal system, in the binary system there is a units, twos, fours, eights, sixteens place etc. in the binary system.
 So the binary and decimal equivalents are as below:

-- 00000111 = 7 (and so on
+- 00000111 = 7 (and so on)

 Counting in Binary and Decimal

-Binary in Digital Computers and Electronic Devices
+How Is Binary Used in Digital Computers and Electronic Devices?

 Numbers can be encoded in binary format and stored using switches.
 The digital technology which uses this system could be a computer, calculator, digital TV decoder box, cell phone, burglar alarm, watch etc. Values are stored in binary format in memory, which is basically a bunch of electronic on/off switches.

 The smallest memory configuration is the bit, which can be implemented with one switch.
 If 8 switches are added together you get a byte.
-The digital hardware is able to set the switches on and off (i.e. write data) and also read the state of the switches.
-In the conceptual image below, there are 8 switches and 2 to the power of 8 = 256 permutations or arrangements depending on whether a switch is on or off.
-If on represents 1 and off represents 0, the group of switches can represent any of the following values.
+The digital hardware is able to set the switches on and off (i.e. write data to a byte) and also read the state of the switches.
+In the conceptual image of rocker switches we saw above, there are 8 switches and 28 = 256 permutations or arrangements depending on whether a switch is on or off.
+If on represents 1 and off represents 0 for each switch, the group of switches can represent any of the following values.

-00000000 0 decimal
+- 00000000 0 decimal

-00000001 1 decimal
+- 00000001 1 decimal

-00000010 2 decimal
+- 00000010 2 decimal

-00000011 3 decimal
+- 00000011 3 decimal

-00000100 4 decimal
+- 00000100 4 decimal

-11111110 254 decimal
+- 11111110 254 decimal

-11111111 255 decimal
+- 11111111 255 decimal

 In an electronic device or computer, because of micro-miniaturization, billions of switches can be incorporated onto integrated circuits (IC), potentially allowing the storage and manipulation of huge amounts of information.

-- Temperature in a room
+- Temperature measured in a room

 What's the Difference Between Analog and Digital? explains this in more detail.